Choosing the right size pack

-To choose the right torso size for your pack, you must first measure your torso length.
-This can be easily done with a flexible tape measure and the help of a friend.
+Choosing the right torso size can be easily done with a flexible tape measure and the help of a friend.
 Here's what to do:

-- Bend your neck forward to touch your chin to your chest.
-Locate the prominent vertebrae on the back of your neck.
+- Bend your neck forward and locate the prominent vertebrae on the back of your neck.
 This is the C7 vertebrae.

 - Locate the large bony protrusions on the side of your body formed by the sides of your pelvis.
 These are your Iliac crests.
 Adjust the waist band of your pants so the top of the waist band is level with the tops of your Iliac crests.

-- With your head in its natural upright position, measure from the top of your waist band to the C7 vertebrae.
+- With your head in its natural upright position, have a friend measure from the top of your waist band to the C7 vertebrae.

 This measurement is your torso length.
 Simply compare this measurement with the sizing charts below to choose the correct frame size for your new pack.